SynTexDZN/homebridge-syntex/README.md

 ## Example Config
-**Info:** If the `log_directory` for the storage can't be created you have to do it by yourself and give it full write permissions!
+**Info:** If the `logDirectory` for the storage can't be created you have to do it by yourself and give it full write permissions!
 - `sudo chown -R homebridge ./SynTex/` ( *permissions only for homebridge* )
 - `sudo chmod 777 -R homebridge ./SynTex/` ( *permissions for many processes* )